MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 }
 ```

 The `HitTest` method returns `true` if the user touches the screen at a point within the boundaries of the bitmap.
-As the user manipulates the bitmap, the bitmap might be rotated, or even (through a combination of anisotropic scaling and rotation) be in the shape of a parallelogram.
-You might fear that the `HitTest` method needs to implement rather complex analytic geometry in that case.

-However, a shortcut is available:

-Determining if a point lies within the boundaries of a transformed rectangle is the same as determining if an inverse transformed point lies within the boundaries of the untransformed rectangle.
-That's a much easier calculation and it can use the convenient `Contains` method defined by `SKRect`:
+This uses the logic shown earlier in the **Bitmap Rotation** page:

 ```csharp
 class TouchManipulationBitmap